secretstartups/handbook/product/ux/ux-research/research-in-the-AI-space/index.html.md

 ---
 layout: handbook-page-toc
-title: "AI UX research guidelines"
+title: "How to conduct UX research in the Artifical Intelligence (AI) space"
-description: "How to conduct UX research in the Aritifical Intelligence (AI) space"
+description: "AI UX research guidelines"
 ---

 ## On this page